bhandariarun/bhandariarun/README.md

 - 🌱 I’m currently learning and growup with: **Python,Backend,Machine Learning and Artifical Intelligence**

 - 🌱 I'm currently working in Innovative Techno Consultant Pvt.
-Ltd as a Software Engineer(Backend: Python,Django,PostgresSQL,Data Engineer)
+Ltd as a Software Engineer(Backend: Python,Django,PostgresSQL,Data Engineer, Resfful APIs)

 - 🌱 I did my internship in Zakipoint Health (https://www.zakipointhealth.com/) as a Data Engineer which is US-based Company